robenkleene/audio-references/ableton-live/ableton-live-automation.md

 - By default session automation is only turned on for armed tracks, which means MIDI clips will record automation by default, but Audio tracks will not.
 To change this, set `Preferences > Record > Record Session Automation in: All Tracks` (as opposed to `Armed Tracks`).

-### Session to Arrangement
+## Session to Arrangement

+### Automation

-- Note that clip-based automation in the Session View is converted to "track-based" automation in the Arrangement View.
+Clip-based automation in the Session View is converted to track-based automation in the Arrangement View.

 This is because clip-based automation in Session View sets the value directly, whereas clip-based automation in the Arrangement View is *modulation*, it changes the base value.
 So in order to preserve the session view's clip-based automation values, it needs to set the base value, which can only be done as track-based automation in the Arrangement View, so the automation is converted to track-based automation.
 (This is also why boolean values like `Device On`, can't be set in the clip-based automation in the Arrangement View, because boolean values can't be modulated.)